Swapnendu-ai/Vaccine/README.md

  Save the file.
  Double click on the file to run it.

-##Features
+## Features
  - It will sound an alarm when there is vaccine available
  - It will print the pincode of the location (at the top) where it is available along with other data.
 The pincode will be at the top.
  - It will open the cowin portal.
 I recommend you familiarize yourself with the portal and register yourself before hand.
 This way you can quickly book an appointment as soon as there is an alarm.

-#Keep the program running in the background.
-If you close the program, the alarm will no ring.
+# Keep the program running in the background.
+If you close the program, the alarm will not ring.